llm-bible/llm-bible.github.io/_publications/basu2024api.markdown

 bibkey: basu2024api
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2402.15491"}
-tags: ['Training Techniques', 'Tools', 'Reinforcement Learning']
+tags: ['Tools', 'Training Techniques', 'Reinforcement Learning']
 ---
 There is a growing need for Large Language Models (LLMs) to effectively use tools and external Application Programming Interfaces (APIs) to plan and